facebook/react/docs/docs/07-forms.md

   }
 ```

-This example will function much like the **Controlled Components** example above.  *Note:* the `defaultValue` prop is only applied when the component mounts for the first time.
-If you need to programatically set the initial value of an input as a result of an asynchronous function call, for example, you will have to pass in that initial value with the `value` prop instead.
+This example will function much like the **Controlled Components** example above.  *Note:* the defaultValue prop is only applied when the component mounts for the first time.
+If you need to programmatically update the value after initial mount, you will need to use a controlled component (see section on controlled components).

 Likewise, `<input>` supports `defaultChecked` and `<select>` supports `defaultValue`.